← Back to research

 Overview

-ChatPRD is the adoption leader in AI PM tools, with 50,000+ PMs creating 500,000+ documents.
+ChatPRD is the adoption leader in AI PM tools, now claiming 100,000+ PMs and 750,000+ documents (both doubled since our February report).
 Founded by Claire Vo, a 3x CPO, it transforms prompts into PRDs, user stories, and technical specs with PM-specific coaching and integrations.

 Strengths